sparcules/Spark_Pixels/README.md

 * textInputString - Used to display text on Neopixel grids

-## Adding a new Aux Switch to the Firmware
+## Adding an Aux Switch to the Firmware
 <img src="Pics/aux_switch_panel_2.png" width="25%" height="25%">

 1. Aux Switches is your tool to turn things On or Off or to toggle between two different options.
 By default, the Auto Shut Off (ASO) feature has migrated to use a Aux Switch.